vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

     errored:   0/2
 ```

-The reader may have guessed at this pont that, as we make $\epsilon$ larger, fewer and fewer examples will staisfy the property.
-Chapter 3 will look into methods that can be used to train networks to satisfy robustness for larger $\epsilon$.
+The reader may have guessed at this point that, as we make $\epsilon$ larger, fewer and fewer examples will satisfy the property.
+Chapter 4 will look into methods that can be used to train networks to satisfy robustness for larger $\epsilon$.

 # Exercises

 *A note on the neural network shape.
-Each solver, Marabou, Vibecheck, etc will have its own restrictions as to the type of layers and hence networks that it can process.
+Each solver, Marabou, vibecheck, etc will have its own restrictions as to the type of layers and hence networks that it can process.
 For example, in the exercises below, the MNIST model is a CNN, and the FMNIST model -- is a plain multi-layer perceptron.
-Both can be handled by Marabou, but only the second one can be handled by Vibecheck.*
+Both can be handled by Marabou, but only the second one can be handled by vibecheck.*

 ## Exercise #1 (⭑): Run the Chapter code

 As usual, your first task is to repeat the steps described in this chapter: download the _Vehicle_ specification, the network, the data, and verify robustness of the given network on given data.
 All code is available from the [exercises directory](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-3/exercises) of the tutorial repository

 ## Exercise #2 (⭑) : Experimenting with $\epsilon$-balls of different size